-‘Moses can still win Africa Footballer of the Year Award’ - Nigeria Today
+‘Moses Can Still Win Africa Footballer of the Year Award’ - Nigeria Today

 Chelsea went a man down in the second half after Moses was shown two yellow cards – the second for simulation.
 The Blues, thereafter, lost the game 2-1 to spark series of controversies across the world that the Nigerian cost Chelsea the game.

-However, Adelabu, who played for IICC Shooting Stars of Ibadan in his active days, told The Guardian in a telephone chat yesterday that Moses’ red card and Chelsea losing the FA Cup title to Arsenal should not be the yardstick in measuring his performances for the season.
+However, Adelabu, who played for IICC Shooting Stars of Ibadan in his active days, told the press that Moses’ red card and Chelsea losing the FA Cup title to Arsenal should not be the yardstick in measuring his performances for the season

 Meanwhile, Adelabu has advised the Super Eagles not to threat the visiting Bafana Bafana with kids’ gloves when they clash on June 10 in the 2019 AFCON qualifier in Uyo, Akwa Ibom State.